SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/sonicwall_sma.md

 1. Log in to the SonicWall SMA appliance’s management interface
 2. Go to `Log > Settings`
 3. In the Log & Alert levels section, define the severity level of log messages.
-4. In the syslog settings, type the ip address and the port of our log concentrator
+4. In the syslog settings, type the ip address and the port of your log concentrator as Primary syslog server.

     ![SonicWall SMA settings](/assets/instructions/sonicwall_sma/settings.png)